What is hypospadias?

 Mild hypospadias usually

 does not cause symptoms, especially in newborns and young children.
-If not
+If it's more severe, a male may have problems such as spraying urine, having difficulty

-usually diagnosed during the physical examination of a newborn.
+usually diagnosed during the physical exam of a newborn.
 A test that may

-be useful if hypospadias is suspected is an excretory urogram.
+be useful if severe hypospadias is suspected is an excretory urogram.
 This test uses

-X-rays to provide pictures of the urinary tract.
-It is
+X-rays to provide pictures of the urinary tract .
+It may be

 used to check for other congenital abnormalities of the